Manukam/wso2-custom-user-store/README.md

 # wso2-custom-user-store

 > A Custom Secondary User Store manager for WSO2 IS 5.7 that uses Active Directory.
-> This user store manager has the capability the below custom password validations,
+> This user store manager has the capability to perform the following custom password validations,
-  * Password should contain 20 characters.
+  * Password should contain more than 20 characters.
+(Configurable)
   * Password should comply with 3 of the following to be deemed valid.
+(Configurable)
     * Contain Capital letters [A-Z]
     * Contain Simple letters [a-z]
     * Contain numbers [0-9]
     * Contain a special character [$,_,-,.]

   * Can not change the password twice within 24 hours.
-  * Can not contain pre-defined special words
+  * Can not contain pre-defined special words (Configurable)
   * Can not contain user attributes, such as first name, last name of user.
+(Configurable)

 ## Build Setup